hiylx/icera1n/README.md

 # Back from the dead (kinda...)
 Version 2.1: KFD Chicken

-(oh yeah also install usbmuxd and libimobiledevice if you use linux)
+(oh yeah also install usbmuxd and libimobiledevice and imobiledeviceutils if you use linux)

 Install Steps (needs git cli installed):
 <code> git clone https://github.com/hiylx/icera1n --recursive </code>